Last Updated on48 minutes to read

 - Be sure to like other business pages too – especially partner pages and those you have mentioned in your content

-- Be sure to share visuals – this will help you stand out when new content is shared
+- Share visuals – this will help you stand out when new content is shared

-- Be sure to claim your vanity URL – get rid of that random number you’re automatically assigned
+- Claim your vanity URL – get rid of that random number you’re automatically assigned

 - Be as responsive as possible and get yourself the ‘very responsive’ badge